 Investors must be willing and prepared to hold their Product until the Expiration Date.
-In the case of capital protection, the invested amount is protected only if the Investor holds this Product until the Expiration Date.
-If an Investor sells the Product in the secondary market prior to the Expiration Date, the Investor will not have capital protection on the portion of the Product sold.
+If a Product is capital protected, the invested amount is protected only if the Investor holds this Product until the Expiration Date.
+If an Investor sells the Product in the secondary market prior to the Expiration Date and the Issuer is willing to offer a bid price, the Investor will not have capital protection on the portion of the Product sold.